 When you are carrying multiple babies, there is a chance that the test may malfunction.

-For example, if you are having twins or triplets, the hCG can spike to a high level known as the high-dose effect.
+For example, if you have twins or triplets, the hCG can spike to a high level, known as the high-dose effect.

 A home test kit may not accurately determine high doses of hormones and give out a false negative instead.
 So if your belly is getting unusually bigger, and you are generating negative results, a serum test or ultrasound is more reliable.